 The plumed ballet makes people look up – which Londoners do rarely – and see new things in the sky.
 It makes them, looking down, see their city in a new perspective.The Guardian

-Taking place at dusk above the River Thames, Fly By Night pays beautiful homage to some of the First World War’s unsung heroes: the military pigeons that played crucial roles delivering messages between distant personnel.
-This epic outdoor work will see over 1500 LED-lit pigeons soar into the skies above the River Thames in a glorious spectacle of unprecedented scale and beauty.
+Taking place at dusk above the River Thames, Fly By Night paid beautiful homage to some of the First World War’s unsung heroes: the military pigeons that played crucial roles delivering messages between distant personnel.
+This epic outdoor work saw over 1500 LED-lit pigeons soar into the skies above the River Thames in a glorious spectacle of unprecedented scale and beauty.
 This public artwork was originally presented by Riley and Creative Time at New York City’s Brooklyn Navy Yard in 2016.

-A purpose-built coop in Thamesmead provides the pigeons’ home for 11 weeks before the performances of Fly By Night, which also features a programme of events and activities exploring the forgotten wartime history of the Woolwich Arsenal munitions factory and Crossness Pumping Station.
+A purpose-built coop in Thamesmead provided the pigeons’ home for 11 weeks before the performances of Fly By Night, which also featured a programme of events and activities exploring the forgotten wartime history of the Woolwich Arsenal munitions factory and Crossness Pumping Station.